 The United States Holocaust Memorial Museum’s traveling exhibition Deadly Medicine: Creating the Master Race examines how the Nazi leadership, in collaboration with individuals in professions traditionally charged with healing and the public good, used science to help legitimize persecution, murder, and ultimately, genocide.

-The exhibition opens at The Central Library of Rochester & Monroe County on March 9, 2020 and will be on display through May 30, 2020.
+The exhibition opens at The Central Library of Rochester & Monroe County on March 9, 2020 and will be on display through September 25, 2020.
+The Rundel Memorial Building is temporarily closed to the public.
+To view the exhibit you will need to make a reservation.
+Send an email to email@example.com.

 “Deadly Medicine explores the Holocaust’s roots in then-contemporary scientific and pseudo-scientific thought,” explains exhibition curator Susan Bachrach.
 “At the same time, it touches on complex ethical issues we face today, such as how societies acquire and use scientific knowledge and how they balance the rights of the individual with the needs of the larger community.”